 Tom relaunched Jermyn Street Theatre as a producing theatre.
 The first production of his tenure was the world premiere of Howard Brenton’s The Blinding Light; this was followed by a critically acclaimed revival of Miss Julie.

 Tom founded the theatre company Primavera, and was its Artistic Director for over ten years.
-He has directed around fifty professional productions.
+He has directed over sixty professional productions.
 His freelance work encompasses a wide range of work, from musicals to classics; outdoor Shakespeare to contemporary thrillers.
 He has directed at regional reps, in the West End, site-specific productions, commercial tours, and in Europe (in English and other languages).
 He has been nominated for the OffWestEnd Best Director Award eight times, and was a finalist in the 2020 Awards.

-He was also Associate Director of award-winning new writing venue Theatre503 from 2012-16, and Associate Director of Jermyn Street Theatre during a handover period from 2016-17.
+He was also Associate Director of award-winning new writing venue Theatre503 from 2012-16.